teamforus/foundation/.github/ISSUE_TEMPLATE/improvement-proposal.md

 ---
 name: Improvement proposal
 about: Improvement proposal template - Problem statement and a solution
-labels: 'Approval: Pending, Status: Not Planned, Type: Improvement Proposal'
+labels: 'Approval: Not requested, Status: Not Planned, Type: Improvement Proposal'
 assignees: ''

 ---